 - Bad customer service.
 Just like I said with the bad grammar – good companies want to build relationships with their customers.
 If they don’t even take the time to respond to emails, it’s clear they’re looking for quick sales, not long-term fans.
 (For comparison, remember Isabel, the co-founder of LastObject?
 She spent an hour on the phone with me answering every question I had.)

-This is an easy way to test what kind of company you’re dealing with.
+Here’s an easy way to test whether you’re dealing with a legitimate sustainable company.
 Just go to the contact form on their website and type out a message like this:

 Hi,